scriptin/jmdict-simplified/README.md

 Notes:

 1. All fields in all objects are always present, none ever omitted
-2. Array fields are never `null`, only empty
+2. Array fields are never `null` or missing, only empty
 3. The only place which allows `null` values is `sense->languageSource->text` field in word element

 ## Format of JMnedict